tstellanova/hrs3300-core/README.md

 HRS300 heart rate sensor device.
 This driver was originally developed for the PineTime smart watch.

+The available documentation for the HRS3300 is very limited, and the only known way to process the raw sensor data into heart rate measurements is to use a closed-source library provided by the vendor.
+However, this crate will attempt an open source implementation of the data smoothing and processing to produce a heart rate measurement.

 ## Status
 This is work-in-progress
-- [ ] Blocking mode read of available touch events
-- [ ] Reading slides and long press gestures
-- [ ] Reading click and double-click gestures
-- [ ] Interrupt handling of touch events
 - [ ] Debug build
 - [ ] Release build
+- [ ] Blocking mode read of raw sensor data
+- [ ] Smoothing / filtering of sensor data
+- [ ] Processing sensor data into heart rate measurement
 - [ ] Example for running on PineTime hardware
 - [ ] CI
 - [ ] Documentation